DigitecGalaxus/ProjectsRuler/README.md

 # Introduction
-ProjectsReferences is a set of tools for the governance in a .NET solution.
+ReferencesRuler is a set of tools for the governance in a .NET solution.
 It is intended to run as an unit test since it parses project and solution files locally.
 It undestands the .NET Core csproj format and covers the following checks:
 1. ProjectReferences including *PrivateAssets="All"* check.
 2. PackageReferences including *PrivateAssets="All"* and *Version* check.
 3. ProjectReferences existence check: checks if a project reference is still a valid project in the solution.